 Installation of our Turf rolled flooring is very easy and typically done by our customer's.
 Below are instructions for both outdoor and indoor installation of our rolled flooring.

 Synthetic Lawn Outdoor Installation

-- Next cap any sprinklers that will not be used.
+- Next, cap any sprinklers that will not be used.
 Cap the sprinklers at the pipe level to avoid any leakage that might occur.
 Relocate sprinklers if necessary.
-Make sure to mark the location of the un-used sprinklers.
-Move electrical sprinklers and wiring inward and away from any hardscape or perimeter from six-to-eight inches to avoid accidental damage when nailing turf edges.
+Make sure to mark the location of the unused sprinklers.
+Move electrical sprinklers and wiring inward and away from any hardscape or perimeter from 6-8” to avoid accidental damage when nailing turf edges.
 Once the wiring and other materials are moved, lay the items on top of the subgrade surfacing and secure them with U-shaped nails.

 - Install the base with a decomposed granite which is a special mixture of gravel and sand.
 This material allows the liquids from the turf to properly drain.
-For non-pet landscape installations, install DG three inches in depth.
+For non-pet landscape installations, install DG 3" in depth.
 Properly distribute and level the base material.